sea cucumbers text index | photo index

 Polka-dotted sea cucumber

 Where seen?
 This pale sea cucumber with polka dots is sometimes seen on sandy areas among seagrasses at Changi.
-It was also seen once at the reclaimed shores of Seringat-Kias.
+It was previously known as Holothuria ocellata.

 Features: 6-8cm long.
-Body cylindrical but with a flat underside, resulting in a ridge along the sides of the body.
+Body spindle-shaped (pointed at both ends) cylindrical with an obvious flat underside, resulting in a ridge along the sides of the body.
 The polka dots comprise dark circles around very short pale conical bumps.
 The polka dots are found on the upper and underside.
 It has short feeding tentacles with bushy tips.
 Colours pale lilac to white, patterns purplish or brownish.

 Changi, Jul 08